MegaDyneSystems/prism32/README.md

 ## The Emergent Agent

-Prism32 is not a chatbot.
+Prism32 isn't chatbot.
 It is a self-extending, self-repairing, multi-agent command system that becomes more capable the longer it runs.

 Each capability feeds the others.
 The agent bootstraps itself: it detects the OS and CPU it is running on, scans for local tools, absorbs external AI harnesses into its context, generates plugins on the fly for missing capabilities, delegates sub-tasks to subagents running different models, synchronizes state through quantum context, and records everything it learns into persistent memory files that survive restarts.
 None of this requires operator approval.
 The agent can decide to create a plugin, spawn a subagent, enable evolve mode, or absorb a harness entirely on its own, from inside an execute block, mid-task.